vitiral/tinymem/DEVELOPER.md

 To reduce these effects, a [Fast Defragmentation](#fast-defragmentation) method needs to be implemented that consolidates freed indexes

+### LinkedIndexArray for hash table implementation

+The original LIA (Linked Index Array) simply has a `tm_index_t prev` and then 14 indexes of freed data, with a NULL index indicating the end of the freed data (and all prev arrays are always full).

+This unfortunately does not handle hash overlaps at all, an issue which I would like to address

+the upool has a constraint that all allocations must be the same size, so any implementation has to address this issue.

+Therefore the LinkedIndexArray will have to be split from the LinkedIndexHeadArray They will both be the same size, except the HeadArray will use one of the indexes (the last one) to store the size_t of the indexes.

+This means that the head index can theoretically be empty, as it won’t be able to be deleted until it can move all it’s size into the next lowest index.
+This will significnatly complicate an already complicated data structure pop/append routine.

+It will, however, significantly simply the finding algorithm, as all arrays will have a guaranteed size!

+This will handle overlaps in the traditional manner and, best of all, has the following advantages:
+- search all freed values for an *arbitrarily sized* index
+- print statistics -- can now be easily printed by *size* instead of by *bin*
+- significantly speed up the worst case time for alloc. unless the user is literally allocating/freeing all *differently sized* locations, the most time it will take to find an index will be (S), where S is the number of sizes.
+More commonly it will be CEILING(S/B), where B is the number of bins/hashes.

+This makes the approach more like a binary tree rather than a linked list.
+In addition, it allows the possibility of applying a first-fit approach for certain cases, which could be very beneficial.

+Disadvantages are:
+- It could end up taking a HUGE amount of the upool, as each size will take it’s own LinkedIndexArray Therefore it may be smart to reduce the number of indexes in each array to only 4-6 (instead of 14).
+This however reduces the number of freed indexes allowed by about 10%
+- in situations where a large number of sizes are being freed, it will not significantly improve perforamnce.
+In situations like this, it may be smart to apply a first-fit policy on the whole system
+- There are other possibilities, such as:
+    - sorting the indexes by size and doing a faster lookup
+    - using a binning method instead (very fast first-fit with some lookup policy)

+The other possibilities are certainly being considered, and they have a lot of merit, especially the binning policy.
+If the binning policy could be tied to a fast defragmentation method it would be by far the best method, as it has a worst case of only a few clock cycles for both allocation and freeing (except for very large amounts of data (>16k))

 # Minor Issues
 The two major issues with microcontroller memory management are now resolved: